 Marvel movies and shows have been a staple of Netflix for years, but now their time is coming to a close with the launch of Disney Plus.
-Even so, there are still a number of Marvel movies available on the platform, and the Marvel Netflix original shows will remain on the service, at least for now.
+Even so, there is still one major Marvel movie available on the platform, and the Netflix Marvel series will remain on the service, at least for now.

 Ritter’s sarcasm and dark humor really sell the character, making all three seasons of the show a joy to watch.
 It’s a shame that it was canceled in 2019, but you can watch all 39 episodes below.